boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 #### Installing Docker on Ubuntu

-Running the below 3 commands will install docker and set it to automatically start on system boot.
+Running the below 3 commands will install Docker and set it to automatically start on system boot.
 Further details on this are [available here](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04).

 ```bash
 sudo apt install docker.io